-On behalf of the North American Securities Administrators Association, Inc. ("NASAA")1 I am writing in response to the request for comment by the Financial Industry Regulatory Authority ("FINRA") on Regulatory Notice 19-27: Retrospective Rule Review (the "Review").2 NASAA commends FINRA for its engagement and efforts on issues related to protections for senior investors - an area in which FINRA and NASAA have been able to collaborate successfully.
-The Review represents another effort by FINRA to assure that this community-based issue benefits from a holistic, community-based approach.
+I am writing on behalf of the North American Securities Administrators Association, Inc. ("NASAA")1 in response to the request for comment by the Financial Industry Regulatory Authority ("FINRA") on Regulatory Notice 19-36: Registered Person Being Named a Customer's Beneficiary or Holding a Position of Trust for a Customer (the "Request for Comment").2 Addressing the conflicts of interests that occur when a registered person is named as a beneficiary or is holding a position of trust3 for a customer is an important step in advancing investor protection.
+NASAA commends FINRA for its engagement and efforts on issues related to protections for senior investors - an area in which FINRA and NASAA have been able to collaborate successfully.